Trustworthy Representation Learning via Information Funnels and Bottlenecks: Experimental Setup

-Each model was trained on five different seeds.
-Each seed determines the model's initial weights and selects a different split of a dataset, such that each replica is trained and evaluated on disjoint splits of the data.
-In total, we present the results of over 6000 trained models.
+\subsection{Models}

-\subsubsection{Models}
+We performed experiments on the variational approximations of IBSI~\citep{moyer2018invariant} and different instances of the FUNCK family of objectives described in Sections~\ref{sec:relatedwork} and~\ref{sec:CPFSI}.
+These are the CPF and CFB~\citep{rodriguez2021variational}, and CFPSI (Ours).
+For semi-supervised learning, we performed experiments on a semi-supervised version of CPFSI and the Variational Fair Autoencoder (VFAE,~\citep{louizos2015variational}).
+All models were implemented with similar architectural choices (which are detailed in the accompanying code) and latent representation with 32 dimensions.
+Both the encoder and decoder are feed-forward neural networks with Rectified Linear Units (ReLU) activation functions, while the classifier is a logistic layer from the representation to the target attribute.
+Further details are provided along with the supplementary code.
+Regarding IBSI, we did not follow the exact implementation from~\citet[Section~2.1.1]{moyer2018invariant}.
+Instead, to enable a fair comparison between the objectives (and to avoid being confounded by effects due to their KL divergence estimator), we implemented IBSI using similar approximations as our other methods, essentially following~\citet{alemi2017deep}.
+Most hyperparameters were informed by the related work.

-We performed experiments on the variational approximations of IBSI~\cite{moyer2018invariant} and different instances of the FUNCK family of objectives described in~\ref{sec:relatedwork} and in Section~\ref{sec:CPFSI}.
-These are the CPF~\cite{rodriguez2021variational}, CFB~\cite{rodriguez2021variational}, and CFPSI (Ours).
-For semi-supervised learning, we performed experiments on a semi-supervised version of the CPFSI and the Variational Fair Autoencoder (VFAE), proposed in~\cite{louizos2015variational}.
-All models were implemented with similar architectural choices.
-Both the encoder and decoder are feed-forward neural networks with ReLU activation functions, while the classifier is a logistic layer from the representation to the target attribute.
-Regarding IBSI, we did not follow the exact implementation from~\cite{moyer2018invariant}.
-Instead, to enable a fair comparison between the objectives (and to avoid being confounded by effects due to their approximations), we implemented IBSI using similar approximations as our other models, essentially following~\cite{alemi2017deep}.
+In the SSL setting, the level of supervision ranged from 4 to 256 labeled examples per class in semi-supervised experiments.
+The reconstruction term weight was set to 1 for all semi-supervised experiments, while the weighting for the target cross-entropy term varied.
+The VFAE was implemented without the Maximum-Mean Discrepancy (MMD) term, which enforces invariance.